 The Problem: You work hard five days a week to eat right, but you let loose Friday evening and take a weight loss break through Sunday.
 That puts a damper on weight loss for 30% of the week!

 The Solution: Instead of losing inhibition the entire weekend, keep it to a cheat meal once a week.
 A special occasion, such as a night out with friends, is a good time to have your cheat meal.
 Pure pleasure, no guilt, and right back on track at the next meal!
-Pro tip: The Lark Health App can text with you to coach you through tough cravings.
+Pro tip: Keep logging your Lark meals on weekends!:)

 #3.
 Letting Social Time Pack on Pounds

 The Problem: Time with friends often includes dining at a restaurant, or a stop at the mall food court.
 It is natural to go with the flow, but that means you can end up eating way more than you would have if you were alone.

 The Solution: Find something else to do: Meet at a park for a brisk walk or stroll as you talk.
 No worries if your friends still want to meet for a meal.
 Just stay aware and order smart.
 Coffee shop:Unsweetened tea or coffee with almond milk.
 Restaurant: Salad with grilled chicken or minestrone soup.
 Mall food court: Veggie stir fry with chicken, shrimp, or tofu; no rice.
 You might be surprised to find that your friends admire your commitment to weight loss and decide to follow your healthy lead!
 Pro tip: If you and your friends have Lark, you can share your meal history together to see if it's time to cheat, or time to stay disciplined.